apache/nuttx/configs/stm32f4discovery/README.txt

         CONFIG_PM_BUTTONS=y

        CONFIG_PM_BUTTONS enables button support for PM testing.
-Buttons can drive EXTI interrupts and EXTI interrrupts can be used to wakeup for certain reduced power modes (STOP mode).
+Buttons can drive EXTI interrupts and EXTI interrupts can be used to wakeup for certain reduced power modes (STOP mode).
 The use of the buttons here is for PM testing purposes only; buttons would normally be part the application code and CONFIG_PM_BUTTONS would not be defined.